KDE/documentation-develop-kde-org/content/hig/style/writing/vocabulary.md

 weight: 8
 ---

-Consistenly using the same words to refer to the same concepts avoids confusion.
+Consistently using the same words to refer to the same concepts avoids confusion.
 See below word choice recommendations for common computing concepts.